GraceRKimotho/aviation-project/README.md

 July and August are higher risk months, lowest risk are December and January.

 #### Risk Management
-The CEO should ensure efficient Risk Assessment and insurance for allaspects related to the airplanes, especially accidents.
+The CEO should ensure efficient Risk Assessment and insurance for allaspects related to the airplanes.
+These include weather forecasting, thorough and routine inspections and continuous monitoring and evaluation.
 This will help cushion them from extreme losses thereby maximizing the profits made.